Pharmacy Technician II Program

 Also, students will be thoroughly trained in the basic concepts of pharmacy calculations.
 Students will have the opportunity to understand and practice math concepts and calculations needed to become a certified pharmacy technician.

-If you are interested in this program, you must attend an orientation.
-All applicants must supply a copy of a high school diploma or GED certificate and complete a TABE assessment comprising math, reading and language, as well as complete a Bureau of Criminal Identification (BCI) form.
+If you are interested in this program, you must attend a pre-test session.
+All applicants must supply a copy of a high school diploma or GED certificate and complete a TABE assessment comprising math, reading and language (to be completed at one of our pre-test sessions), as well as submit a Bureau of Criminal Identification (BCI) form.

-This program is not eligiable for financial aid.
+This program is not eligible for financial aid.